📖 Read Time: 8 Minutes

 👉 Our Bodies Matter

-Since calisthenics is the use of our bodies as resistance, height, weight, and body fat percentage highly matter, those factors naturally affect the difficulty of learning planche.
-Especially that this is a leverage skill that puts your body in a highly mechanically disadvantageous position.
-Physics, gravity, and our biomechanics are against us so we must put in the extra work to achieve our goal.
+Since calisthenics is the use of our bodies as resistance, height, weight, and body fat percentage highly matter.
+These factors naturally affect the difficulty of learning planche, especially since this is a leverage skill that puts your body in a highly mechanically disadvantageous position.

 But since our bodies are each different in many ways, we also need to consider our differences when learning the planche: